Bale vows to continue playing for Wales

 "This group is sticking together.
 We have a great team spirit and we will go again like we always do."

-Bale was substituted at half-time against England.
+Bale was substituted for Brennan Johnson at half-time against England.
 He said afterwards that he had felt tightness in his hamstring before kick-off which worsened during the game and that it would have been "selfish" to stay on because he was unable to sprint.

 Having recovered from a poor first-half performance to draw their World Cup opener against the USA - thanks to Bale's late penalty - Wales were deservedly beaten by Iran before England secured what was ultimately a comfortable victory.